MariuszWoszczynski/ESPhome-APATOR-meter-reader/README.md

 https://github.com/SzczepanLeon/wMbus-lib
 https://github.com/olekdata/ESP8266-D1-Mini-Apator

-File: apator.h, place in esphome/custom_components/ directory.
+1. File: apator.h, place in esphome/custom_components/ directory.
+2. Config CC1101 and your water meter ID in apator.h file
-Copy the data from the apator-meter.yaml file to the .yaml file generated in esphome's own sensor....
+3. Copy the data from the apator-meter.yaml file to the .yaml file generated in esphome's own sensor....